 I found Gounaris and Abboud through good online reviews.
 Mr. Abboud handled my cases very professionally for two years.
 He truly takes his cases to heart and cares about his clients.
 He keeps you informed and has all the answers to all your questions.
 You really feel safe with Mr. Abboud as your lawyer.
 I would highly recommend him to anyone needing professional family law representation.Patty M.

 Attorney Nick Gounaris handled my case and he did a wonderful job.
 I am very pleased with this law firm.
 I have never been in the situation I found myself in ever before and it was scary and confusing, but Nick and his staff were wonderful with answering my many questions and they were very sympathetic and understanding, always quick to respond when I would call.
 I am happy with the outcome of my case.
 If you find yourself in a situation that needs legal help, these are the guys to call!Melinda Q.

 They did absolutely everything possible to help reduce the sentence and charges faced.
 The fees for their services were worth every cent and superior to any public defendant representation.
 They both put their hearts into their work and care like nobody else I have ever encountered in the legal system.Karis F.

 can change your life.

-At Gounaris Abboud, our awarded attorneys are available 24/7, and we only stop when we achieve the best possible results for you and your loved ones.
+As a top criminal lawyer in Dayton, our award-winning criminal attorneys are available 24/7, and we only stop when we achieve the best possible results for you and your loved ones.

 Let’s get to work on your case.